ehawk823/ehawk823.github.io/_posts/2015-08-08-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

 There are numerous ideas around the time required to master different skills.
 Through his 2008 book Outliers, Malcolm Gladwell popularized the idea that a person requires 10,000 hours to master a given skill.
-Although his assertions have been called into question since Outliers became an international best seller, the idea of being able to approximate the hourly requirement to learn a given skill set is a compelling one.
+Although his assertions have been called into question since Outliers became a best seller, the idea of being able to approximate the hourly requirement to learn a given skill set is a compelling one.

 I decided to look into this a bit more as it relates to programming languages.
-While I'm currently committed to learning Ruby, it isn't inconceivable that I might need to understand or become proficient in another langauge at some point in my career, so I thought this would be a good topic to look into.
+While I'm currently committed to learning Ruby, it isn't inconceivable that I might need to understand or become proficient in another language at some point in my career, so I thought this would be a good topic to look into.

 I noticed that there were a number of studies conducted for spoken languages (see below) -